IMG_0837 2.jpg

 Learn the heart & craft of making small batch bean to bar chocolate

-Why would a busy bean to bar solopreneur start sharing her recipes and tried-and-true techniques?
+Why would a busy bean to bar maker share her recipes and tried-and-true techniques?

-I created the Next Batch because small batch chocolate was being left out of the craft chocolate conversation.
-The craft community likes to talk about how the early makers started in their garage or shed or on a kitchen counter, but then the discussion turns to buying bigger equipment, growing bigger, selling more: bigger, bigger, bigger, as if that’s the only choice.
+I began teaching stuents in 2016, and in 2020 created the Next Batch School because small batch chocolate was being left out of the craft chocolate conversation.
+When I was starting my chocolate journey, the craft community liked to reminisce about how the early makers started in their garage or shed or on a kitchen counter, but then the discussion would quickly turn to buying bigger equipment, growing bigger, selling more: the focus was bigger, bigger, bigger, as if that’s the only choice.
 How to grow, how many metric tonnes of beans they were ordering.

-That wasn’t my interest at all.
-I wanted to talk about staying small and thriving doing what I loved.
+That wasn’t my dream!
+I wanted my business to stay small and thrive, and do what I loved.

-I began to realize this feeling was shared by a growing circle of small batch crafting friends around the world, and new makers trying to find their footing on the chocolate path.
-Makers lwho worked in small spaces, crafted from home, bribed our families and friends to help sort beans or wrap bars (definitely polishing moulds! :).
+I began to realize this dream was shared by small batch makers around the world, and new makers trying to find their footing on the chocolate path.
+Makers who worked in small spaces, crafted from home, bribed our families and friends to help sort beans or wrap bars (definitely polishing moulds! :).
 People who found joy in knowing our customers by name.

 There’s a big difference in falling in love with making something from scratch with our own two hands and a 75,000 square foot chocolate factory with dozens of employees, and conveyor belts.
 One isn’t better than the other, they just have different intentions.
 And very different needs, techniques, costs, and approaches.